Cibersino/tot/docs/issues/issue_174.md

 This issue captures four overlap problems in the Google Drive OCR / activation / setup area that are strong enough to create real behavior conflicts or credible maintenance risk from the current code alone.

-The goal of this document is to preserve the exact conflict surface before any fix work starts.
+The goal of this document is to preserve the conflict surface and track the fix status of each item.

 This is not a cleanup issue.
 This is a contract-alignment issue.